 Below is a vignette from our conversation:

 Me: You are clearly very passionate and bright.
 What made you hold onto the story that you are not good enough to achieve what you want?

 Derek: I keep comparing myself to other people.
 I haven't looked deeply into myself.
-I haven't truly viscerally realized and seen what I have that's valuable.

 Me: How has this behavior served you?